-Family identity work is an important dimension of grandfatherwork.
-Grandfatherwork "is defined as the effort, energy, time, and resources grandfathers put forth to care for, serve, meet the developmental needs of, and maintain relationships with their descendants" (Bates, 2009, p.
-338).
+Family identity work is an important dimension of grandfatherwork, which is defined as, “the effort, energy, time, and resources grandfathers put forth to care for, serve, meet the developmental needs of, and maintain relationships with their descendants” (Bates 2009, 338).
 Simply being a grandfather does not take much effort.
 However, grandfathering is more than being a passive observer; it implies action and engagement.
-It means that a grandfather makes a conscious commitment to be present and participate actively in his grandchildren's lives.
+It means that a grandfather makes a conscious commitment to be present and participate actively in his grandchildren’s lives.
 It also means that a grandfather will take a personal interest in helping his grandchildren reach their potential.

 Benefits to Grandchildren

-Another dimension of family identity work is when grandfathers reinforce parental authority, parental values, and support parents' efforts to teach, guide, and discipline their children.
+Another dimension of family identity work is when grandfathers reinforce parental authority, parental values, and support parents’ efforts to teach, guide, and discipline their children.
 Grandchildren benefit when grandparents and parents demonstrate similar beliefs and values about family life.
 The grandchildren are not confused with inconsistent messages, and they learn to trust their parents and grandparents as leaders and role models.
-Such consistent messages are salient when grandchildren are left in the care of their grandfather and in the context of large family gatherings when multiple generations of family members are present.
-In families where parents are not present, a grandfather can be a sustaining influence on his grandchildren's understanding of family cohesion and stability.
-Whether grandfathers' support of family norms is spoken or unspoken, grandchildren learn what is important to their elders and thus what is important to themselves.
+Such consistent messages are salient when grandchildren are left in the care of their grandfather, attend large family gatherings, or interact with multiple generations of family members.
+In families where parents are not present, a grandfather can be a sustaining influence on his grandchildren’s understanding of family cohesion and stability.
+Whether a grandfather’s support of family norms is spoken or unspoken, grandchildren learn what is important to their elders and thus what is important to themselves.

 Benefits to Grandfathers

-Research on grandfathers who participate in family identity work has found that greater involvement is related to an enhanced grandfather-grandchild emotional closeness and to higher levels of relationship satisfaction.
-This means that participation in family identity work strengthens a grandfather's personal connection with his grandchild and makes their relationship more meaningful and satisfying.
-Family identity work is also related to a man's satisfaction as a teacher of his family's culture and identity.
-As he teaches his grandchildren about family life and the meaning of being a family member, he experiences greater satisfaction knowing that he is doing his part in the family.
-Research has also found that grandfathers engaged in family identity work reported increased sentiments of happiness, hopefulness about the future, and life enjoyment.
-Further, grandfathers engaged in family identity work reported fewer feelings of sadness, failure, and loneliness.
+Research on grandfathers who participate in family identity work has found that greater involvement is related to enhanced grandfather-grandchild emotional closeness and to higher levels of relationship satisfaction.
+This means that participation in family identity work strengthens a grandfather’s personal connection with his grandchild and makes their relationship more meaningful and satisfying.
+Family identity work is also related to a man’s satisfaction as a teacher of his family’s culture and identity.
+As he teaches his grandchildren about family life and the meaning of being a family member, he experiences greater satisfaction knowing that he is fulfilling his role in the family.
+Research shows that grandfathers engaged in family identity work also had increased sentiments of happiness, hopefulness about the future, and life enjoyment.
+Further, grandfathers engaged in family identity work also reported fewer feelings of sadness, failure, and loneliness.